 Peer-to-peer lending is like crowdfunding, but you loan money to individuals instead of funding real estate deals.

-The people that need peer-to-peer lending typically don’t qualify for traditional financing.
+The people who need peer-to-peer lending typically don’t qualify for traditional financing.
 In other words, they may be high-risk, but that is a part of the risk/reward relationship.
 Like crowdfunding, peer-to-peer platforms grade the loans, so you know the risk you’re taking when you invest.

-Many platforms require only $25 per loan, so you can diversify your funds across many investments to reduce the risk and increase your reward.
+Many lending platforms require only $25 per loan, so you can diversify your funds across many investments to reduce the risk and increase your reward.

-Multiple Streams of Income for Physicians
+Additional Streams of Income for Physicians

 1. Start Blogging and Share Your Knowledge